-Undergraduate students who are considering to apply for traineeship program should have at least 2,5 CGPA and graduate students should have at least 3,0 CGPA over 4,0.
+Undergraduate students should have at least 2,5 CGPA and graduate students should have at least 3,0 CGPA over 4,0.

-According to the regulations of the Turkish National Agency, 50% of CGPA and 50% of the English language test score are taken into account in electing prospective Erasmus students.
+50% of CGPA and 50% of the EPEEP score are taken into account in electing prospective exchange students.

-Besides, before calculating the 50% of the CGPA, a coefficient is applied on the CGPA according to the applicants' study cycle and semester information as below:
+Remark: Before calculating the 50% of the CGPA, a coefficient is applied on the CGPA according to the applicants' department and semester information as explained below:

 Student CGPA: 3.15